3A Japanese propaganda movement

 The 3A Japanese Propaganda Movement or 3A Movement was a propaganda movement by the Japanese Empire during World War II and their occupation period in Indonesia.
 The movement was born from the thought of Shimizu Hitoshi, an official at Sendenbu.
 Sendenbu was the Japanese propaganda department during World War II.
-The 3A movement is known for its slogan, proclaiming Japan as Japan the light of Asia, Japan the protector of Asia, Japan the leader of Asia or in Indonesian Jepang cahaya Asia, Jepang pelindung Asia, Jepang pemimpin Asia.
+The 3A movement is known for its slogan: "Japan - the light of Asia, Japan - the mother of Asia, Japan - the leader of Asia," in Japanese 「亜細亜の光日本、亜細亜の母体日本、亜細亜の指導者日本」, and in Indonesian "Jepang cahaya Asia, Jepang pelindung Asia, Jepang pemimpin Asia."

 Background

 The arrival of Japan in March 1942 was welcomed by Indonesian people.
 Since the arrival of Japan, all political activities were banned and all existing associations were officially dissolved.
 Japan began to establish new organizations.
-This ban on political activity was followed by larga-scale propaganda campaign in support of the Japanese-sponsored mass movement.
+This ban on political activity was followed by large-scale propaganda campaign in support of the Japanese-sponsored mass movement.
 The first attempt of a mass movement, the 3A Movement was started in Java.
 The movement was formed in early April 1942, a few weeks after the arrival of the Japanese.
 This movement, which clearly "engineered" by the propaganda department prior to the landing, was the first large-scale indication of the direction in which Java was intended to move.
 The 3A movement includes members from nationalist parties and members of the government without any restrictions.
 Hitoshi Shimizu then appointed a national figure, Raden Syamsuddin as chairman of the 3A Movement, which aims to gain support from the Indonesian people.